 - A. Develop a close advising relationship with your department advisor. - B. Be sure courses taken are essential to your degree program.
-Veterans or eligible persons cannot receive VA Benefits for courses that are not essential to their degree program or for repeating courses in which they already have credit ("D" grade or better). - C. Students receiving VA Benefits who make a failing grade do not have to reimburse the VA for the benefits received.
+Veterans or eligible persons cannot receive VA benefits for courses that are not essential to their degree program or for repeating courses in which they already have credit ("D" grade or better). - C. Students receiving VA benefits who make a failing grade do not have to reimburse the VA for the benefits received.
 Accumulation of failing grades can become a barrier to the VA student's being eligible to receive benefits for the completion of his proposed program.

-Students not making satisfactory progress as stated above cannot continue to receive VA Educational Benefits until they have VA counseling (at VARO, ARONOV Building), and have VA approval for their benefits to be restored.
+Students not making satisfactory progress as stated above cannot continue to receive VA Educational Benefits until they have VA counseling (at VARO, Aronov Building), and have VA approval for their benefits to be restored.

-Where there are questions about these policies, please feel free to visit the Admissions Office and see Mr. Lee Davis for further explanation.
+Where there are questions about these policies, please contact the Director of Admissions for further explanation.